ptoyni/thesis_hp/content/_sec_Thesis_HP.md

 | Power Consumption    | < 1 mW                           |
 | Input CM Range       | Rail-to-rail or 0.5–2.8 V        |

+In the section detailing buck converter control design (especially the voltage-mode control loop), @wicht2020 focuses on:

+- A transconductance amplifier used as the error amplifier

+- High open-loop gain

+- A clear emphasis on stability, bandwidth, and linear range

+- In most cases, the paper assumes low voltage (3.3V analog supply) domain

+- The architectures shown are two-stage OTAs or folded cascode for high PSRR

+Final Take:

+Folded Cascode OTA is very much aligned with @wicht2020 methodology, especially if our focus is on:

+- A high-gain, linear, feedback-stage amplifier

+- Working within 3.3V analog domain

+- Dealing with moderate capacitive loads (e.g. compensation network / VCOMP node)

+- @wicht2020 doesn’t enforce one architecture rigidly, but the characteristics described match folded cascode best.

 ## Design Process Overview